Farman24476/Lightweight-Machine-Learning-Framework-for-Real-Time-Facial-Liveness-Detection-Without-Deep-Learning/README.md

 - Language: Python
 - Libraries: OpenCV, scikit-learn, XGBoost, joblib, imbalanced-learn

-## Authors
-- Md Farman Ali

 ## Institution
-School of Computing and Informatics, Albukhary International University, Alor Setar, Kedah, Malaysia
+School of Computing and Informatics, Albukhary International University, Alor Setar, Kedah, Malaysia.

 ## License
 This project is for academic and research purposes.
 Please cite appropriately if used.